pcfreak30/rocket-async-css/README.txt

 == Changelog ==

+### 0.7.0.11 ###

+* Bug: Fix bug that avada setting media_queries_async is tested as a string 0 specifically and not boolean false
+* Compatibility: WP Rocket update changed when IE conditions are processed and are done unconditionally, so refactoring needed to prevent issues.
+Side effect was that the title, meta, and link tags could be put in the body causing serious SEO problems.

 ### 0.7.0.10 ###

 * Bug: Handle case where CDN domain may be just a domain and not a url